-The Policing and Crime Act 2009 became law in November 2009, amending Schedule 3 of the Local Government (Miscellaneous Provisions) Act 1982 so as to incorporate 'sexual entertainment venues'.
-Under this Act as amended, Premises offering lap dancing or any live performance or display of nudity on more than 11 occasions within a 12 month period, will be required to obtain a sex entertainment venue licence from this Authority to authorise such activity.
-In light of this amendment, a Sex Entertainment Venue Policy will be drawn up and approved by a Licensing Committee.
+\ The Policing and Crime Act 2009 became law in November 2009, amending Schedule 3 of the Local Government (Miscellaneous Provisions) Act 1982 so as to incorporate 'sexual entertainment venues' as sex establishments governed by the Act as amended.
+Torbay Council adopted the legislation in so far as it relates to sexual entertainment venues on the 2nd December 2010.
+Under the Act as amended, Premises offering lap dancing or any live sexual performance or display of nudity on more than 11 occasions within a 12 month period or less than one month since the last performance will be required to obtain a sexual entertainment venue licence from this Authority to authorise such activity.
+Torbay Council has drawn up a statement of Licensing Policy for Sex Entertainment Venues which was agreed by Licensing Committee on the 17th March 2011.